prettier/prettier/docs/install.md

 :::info

-What is `pnpm` doing at the start? `pnpm exec prettier` runs the locally installed version of Prettier.
-We’ll leave off the `pnpm` part for brevity throughout the rest of this file!
+What is `pnpm exec` doing at the start? `pnpm exec prettier` runs the locally installed version of Prettier.
+We’ll leave off the `pnpm exec` part for brevity throughout the rest of this file!

 :::